cambridge-cares/TheWorldAvatar/Agents/MoDSDataDrivenAgent/README.txt

 * Open JPS_BASE##1.3.0.war as archive, get into file \JPS_BASE##1.3.0.war\conf\jps.properties
    - Modify ${host} and ${port} according to the server
-* Open MoDSSensAnaAgent.war as archive, get into file \MoDSSensAnaAgent.war\WEB-INF\classes\modssensana-agent.properties
+* Open MoDSDataDrivenAgent.war as archive, get into file \MoDSDataDrivenAgent.war\WEB-INF\classes\modsdatadriven-agent.properties
    - Modify ${kinetics.folder.path} with <yourAbsolutePathToKineticsDir> absolute path to "kinetics" directory on CSD3
    - Modify ${kinetics.executable.name} if you changed name of executable when uploading it to CSD3
    - Provide ${hpc.server.login.user.name} and ${hpc.server.login.user.password}